 Once all the necessary information had been gathered and identified, we started building the core requirements, which could be rapidly scaled in the first iteration.
 Then, we identified and built the secondary requirements in the second iteration.

 - Authenticate users via JWT

 - CR*D Comments on articles (no updating required)

 - GET and display paginated lists of articles

 - Favourite articles

 Debugging API in real-time before deployment

-Linx debugger facilitates debugging of the RESTHost API in real-time before deployment.
-When debugging a RESTHost in Linx, a local instance of the service is created within the Linx Designer.
+Linx debugger facilitates debugging of the RESTHost API in real time before deployment.
+When debugging a RESTHost in Linx, a local service instance is created within the Linx Designer.
 The endpoints can be tested from a browser or any preferred testing tool.
-Thus, both the configuration and the logic of the web service can be debugged and tested with real-time data.
+Thus, the web service’s configuration and logic can be debugged and tested with real-time data.